Graduate Admissions and Program FAQs

 - Understands the MGXD program focus and research orientation;

-- Recognizes her/his interests and aims in relation to the program focus;
+- Recognizes applicant’s interests and aims in relation to the program focus;

 - Articulates applicant’s intellectual and creative pursuits;

 - Anticipates professional goals following successful completion of the MGXD.

 What does the faculty look for in the portfolio?

 Faculty assesses the applicant’s readiness to pursue graduate-level work based on consistencies found among the personal statement, work/study history, and the portfolio.
 Faculty look for indications of:

-- Formal/technical skills and visual acuity pertinent to the graphic design discipline, including but not limited to typography, image manipulation, and design appropriateness to content.
+- Formal/technical skills and visual acuity pertinent to the graphic and experience design discipline, including but not limited to typography, image manipulation, and design appropriateness to content.

-- Awareness of contemporary issues in graphic design and visual communication.
+- Awareness of contemporary issues in graphic design, interaction design and visual communication.
 For instance: visual meaning, user-centered design, and/or systems design.

 - Initiative and imaginative responses to client-driven or teacher-assigned briefs.

 Non-design visual work may be submitted but should not comprise the total portfolio.

-MGXD III applicant portfolios must show experience in graphic design or visual communication.
+MGXD III applicant portfolios must show experience in graphic design, interaction design, or visual communication.
 Such evidence may arise from formal instruction in design or from job experience.

 Applicants who intend to change professional direction, who have been unable to pursue certain lines of thinking in the workplace, or who have created self-generated work that indicates nascent interests, need to explain these limitations in the personal statement.